deanturpin/ci/readme.md

 containing your GitHub API key.
 This replaces the ```${api_key}``` below.
 All branches are built in Travis CI by default but in this example on the master branch will be deployed.
 Deploying for the first time will create a "gh-pages" branch and set up the username.github.io/repo static web page.
-I quite like to use this to generated "live" readmes containing recent data.
+I like to use this to generate "live" READMEs containing recent data.

+Create an API key in your [GitHub settings](https://github.com/settings/tokens).

 ```yaml
 deploy: